 Associate professor and Senior lecturer in History, particularly Medieval history.
 Director of Studies for the undergraduate level.
 Member of the board of the Faculty of Arts.
 Chair of the Historical Association at the department.
 Member of the editorial board of Opuscula Historica Upsaliensia.
-My research focusses late medieval political and religious culture, particularly in the project Illustrious Ladies: Birgittine models of authority and female rulership in the Late Middle Ages.
+My research focusses late medieval political and religious culture, from the perspectives of gender and ethnicity.

 Also available at

 I gained my PhD in History at Uppsala University in 2003, and became Associate Professor (docent) in History at Örebro University in 2014.
 From 1 July 2017 I am Senior Lecturer and Associate Professor at the Department of History at Uppsala University.

 Currently I am finishing my project Illustrious ladies: Birgittine models for authority and female leadership during the Late Middle Ages.
 The project was funded in 2015-2017 by the Swedish Foundation for Humanities and Social Sciences (https://www.rj.se/en/anslag/2014/illustrious-ladies-birgittine-models-of-authority-and-female-rulership-in-the-late-middle-ages/ ).
 During this period I have been visiting researcher at the Saxo Institute, Copenhagen, at Somerville College, Oxford, the Institut d'Études Médiévales, Louvain-la-Neuve, and the Swedish Institute, Paris.

 My research deals mainly with political and religious power during the Middle Ages and the period immediately after the Reformation, using concepts such as gender, power, authority and mediation.
 My second research interest concerns the early Women's movement and its norms regarding the education and history writing of contemporary women, from c.
 1850-c.
 1920.